dgp1130/bxpb/examples/greeter/README.md

 ## Use the extension

 Click on the "G" icon just right of the URL bar to show the extension popup and use it!

+## Debugging

+You can inspect element on the popup window and debug as you would any other web page.
+You can also click on the `background.html` link in the "Greeter" extension in [`chrome://extensions`](chrome://extensions) to inspect the background page.
+Sourcemaps should be enabled by default and allow for easy debugging.